Social Work, M.S.W.

 Mission

-The mission of the Master of Social Work Program is to provide to prepare social work practitioners as leaders who pursue social justice with a commitment to service to diverse populations, address disparity issues that prevail, and engage in competent practice.
+The mission of the Master of Social Work Program is to prepare clinical social work practitioners as leaders who pursue social justice with a commitment to service to diverse populations, address disparity issues that prevail locally, nationally, and globally, and engage in competent practice.

 Vision

-The vision of the Master of Social Work Program is to create social work practitioners with knowledge, values, and skills for practice, advocacy, policy analysis, and research, to be effective and culturally competent with a strong impact on diverse global populations.
+The vision of the Master of Social Work Program is to educate and train clinical social work practitioners with knowledge, values, and skills for practice, advocacy, policy analysis, and research to be effective and culturally competent with a strong impact on diverse global populations.

 Program of Study Master of Social Work